overturetool/overturetool.github.io/publications/PlannedPublications.md

 #### Conferences / Journals

--   Exploring Alternative Designs using Automated Co-model Analysis (Peter, Kenneth, Ken, Carl, and John for a journal)

 ## In preparation

 - Using JML-based Code Generation to Enhance the Test Automation for VDM Models, Peter W. V. Tran-Jørgensen , Peter Gorm Larsen, and Nick Battle.
 To be submitted to FM 2016.